Parkside (Qld)

 Parkside has shown very soft population growth performance across periods assessed by AreaSearch

-Parkside's population, as of November 2025, is estimated at around 1,560 people.
-This figure reflects an increase of 30 individuals since the 2021 Census, which reported a population of 1,530.
-The growth was inferred from AreaSearch's estimation of the resident population using ERP data released by the ABS in June 2024 and validated new addresses since the Census date.
-This level of population results in a density ratio of 1,054 persons per square kilometer, which is comparable to averages seen across locations assessed by AreaSearch.
-Parkside's 2.0% growth positions it within 0.5 percentage points of the SA3 area (2.5%), indicating competitive growth fundamentals.
+As of Feb 2026, the estimated population of the suburb of Parkside (Qld) is around 1,560.
+This figure reflects an increase of 30 people since the 2021 Census, which reported a population of 1,530.
+The growth was inferred from AreaSearch's resident population estimate of 1,560, based on examination of the latest ERP data release by the ABS (June 2024) and an additional 20 validated new addresses since the Census date.
+This results in a density ratio of 1,054 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 2.0% growth since census positions it within 0.7 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
 Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, population projections indicate a decline of 48 persons by 2041 in the Parkside (Qld) SA2 area according to this methodology.
-However, specific age cohorts are anticipated to grow, notably the 25-34 age group projected to increase by 43 people.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+According to this methodology, over this period, projections indicate a decline in overall population by 42 persons by 2041.
+However, specific age cohorts are anticipated to grow, led by the 25 to 34 age group, projected to increase by 42 people.

 Frequently Asked Questions - Population